amiyasahu/amiyasahu.github.io/_posts/2014-12-13-turn-off-auto-complete-in-html.md

 </form>
 {% endhighlight %}

-Also this attribute can be applied to individual elements .
+Also this attribute can be applied to individual elements.

 {% highlight html %}
 <form action="..." method="post" name="my-form">